Cyclobenzaprine Patient Tips

 - Not effective for muscle spasms occurring as a result of cerebral or spinal cord disease, or in children with cerebral palsy.

-- Cyclobenzaprine should never be given within 14 days of a monoamine oxidase (MAO) inhibitor antidepressants, as this combination is reportedly potentially fatal.
+- Cyclobenzaprine should never be given within 14 days of monoamine oxidase (MAO) inhibitor antidepressants, as the combination may be fatal.

 - Interaction with other drugs that also increase serotonin (such as antidepressants, tramadol, St John's Wort, bupropion) may cause serotonin syndrome.
 Symptoms include mental status changes (such as agitation, hallucinations, coma, delirium), fast heart rate, dizziness, flushing, muscle tremor or rigidity and stomach symptoms (including nausea, vomiting, and diarrhea).